img 6758 1

 Yamaha MX-1 Statement Power Amplifier Repair

-I’ve just finished repairing an amazing Yamaha MX-1 power amplifier.
+I’ve just repaired an amazing Yamaha MX-1 power amplifier.
 Read on for more about this stunning, heavyweight amplifier.

 It’s fair to say that Yamaha, along with Sony, soldiered on with high-end consumer hi-fi gear for longer than many others and this beautiful Yamaha MX-1 power amplifier proves it.